View this document as: a single page | multiple pages.

 Presentation:

-Attributes SHALL be either presented in the assertion (and therefore covered by the assertion’s signature) or made available as part of a protected identity API.
+Attributes SHALL be either presented in the assertion and covered by the assertion’s signature or be made available as part of a protected identity API.

 Attribute Bundles

-Note: Attribute bundles are often referred to elsewhere as credentials by other protocols and specifications, but usage of this term would be in conflict with its use within these guidelines for a different concept.
-Consequently, the term attribute bundle is used within these guidelines instead.
+Other protocols and specifications often refer to attribute bundles as credentials.
+However, this term would be in conflict with its use within these guidelines for a different concept.
+Consequently, these guidelines use the term “attribute bundle” instead.

 The presentation of an attribute bundle SHALL be protected by the IdP in the same manner as non-bundled attributes.
-That is to say, attribute bundles presented in an assertion are covered by the signature of the assertion, and attribute bundles made available by an identity API are protected by the limited access controls to that API.
+That is, attribute bundles that are presented in an assertion are covered by the signature of the assertion, and attribute bundles that are made available by an identity API are protected by the limited access controls to that API.

-Attribute bundles include one or more attribute values and derived attribute values.
-Attribute bundles are carried in the assertion from the IdP, the subscriber attributes within the bundle need not be fully disclosed to all RPs on every transaction and instead MAY be selectively disclosed to the RP.
-An attribute bundle using selective disclosure technology can effectively limit which attributes an RP can read from the attribute bundle.
-The RP can still verify the signature of the attribute bundle as a whole, confirming its source as the CSP, without the IdP having to disclose all of the contents of the attribute bundle to the RP.
+Attribute bundles include one or more attribute values and derived attribute values along with an identifier for the issuing CSP.
+One of these attribute values could function as a subscriber identifier if the issuing CSP ensures the uniqueness of this value across its subscribers.
+Since attribute bundles are carried in the assertion from the IdP, the subscriber attributes within the bundle do not need to be fully disclosed to all RPs on every transaction and can instead be selectively disclosed to the RP.
+An attribute bundle using selective disclosure technology can increase the privacy of a system by limiting which attributes an RP can read from the attribute bundle without needing a new bundle to be issued to the IdP.
+The RP can still verify the signature of the attribute bundle as a whole and confirm the bundle’s source as the CSP without the IdP having to disclose all of the contents of the attribute bundle to the RP.

 Derived Attribute Values

-For some use cases, knowing the actual value of an identity attribute is not strictly necessary for the RP to function, but a value derived from the identity attribute is sufficient instead.
-For example, if the RP needs to know if the subscriber is above the age of majority, the RP could request the subscriber’s birth date and calculate the majority age question from this value.
-However, doing so reveals more specific information to the RP than it truly needed.
-Instead, if the IdP can calculate whether the subscriber’s age meets the definitions for majority at the time of the RP’s request and return a simple boolean for this derivation instead of the birth date value itself.
+For some use cases, knowing the actual value of an identity attribute is not strictly necessary for the RP to function, and a value derived from the identity attribute is sufficient.
+For example, if the RP needs to know whether the subscriber is above the age of majority, the RP could request the subscriber’s birth date and calculate the majority age question from this value.
+However, doing so reveals more specific information to the RP than is truly needed for the RP’s functional requirements.
+Instead, the IdP could calculate whether the subscriber’s age meets the definitions for majority at the time of the RP’s request and return a simple boolean for this derivation instead of the birth date value itself.
 The RP can then continue its processing without needing to see the underlying value.

 Identity APIs

 Attributes about the subscriber, including profile information, MAY be provided to the RP through a protected API known as the identity API.
-The RP is granted limited access to the identity API during the federation transaction, in concert with the assertion.
+The RP is granted limited access to the identity API during the federation transaction in concert with the assertion.
 For example, in OpenID Connect, the UserInfo Endpoint provides a standardized identity API for fetching attributes about the subscriber.
 This API is protected by an OAuth 2.0 Access Token, which is issued to the RP along with OpenID Connect’s assertion, the ID Token.
+Identity APIs SHOULD require sender-constrained access to ensure that identity information is only made available to authorized RPs.

 By making attributes available at an identity API, the IdP no longer has to use the assertion to convey as much information to the RP.
-This not only means that sensitive attributes do not have to be carried in the assertion itself, it also makes the assertion smaller and easier to process by the RP.
-The contents of the assertion can then be limited to essential fields (e.g., unique subject identifiers) and information about the immediate authentication event being asserted.
+This not only means that sensitive attributes do not have to be carried in the assertion itself but also makes the assertion smaller and easier to process by the RP.
+The contents of the assertion can then be limited to essential fields (e.g., unique subject identifiers), information about the authentication event at the IdP, and information about the federation transaction.

-Identity APIs also make it possible for the RP to help manage when subscriber attributes are transmitted from the IdP.
-The RP often caches attributes provided by the IdP in an RP subscriber account, discussed in Sec.
-3.10.1, and the RP can record when these attributes were last received from the IdP.
+Identity APIs also make it possible for the RP to help manage the transmission of subscriber attributes from the IdP.
+The RP often caches attributes that are provided by the IdP in an RP subscriber account (see Sec.
+3.8), and the RP can record when these attributes were last received from the IdP.
 The RP can request subscriber attributes only when needed to update the RP subscriber account, instead of receiving them on every federation transaction in the assertion.
 The IdP can aid this decision by indicating in the assertion the time at which any of the subscriber attributes available to the RP were updated at the IdP.
 This approach is particularly helpful when a subscriber’s attributes are stable over time, allowing the RP to function without fetching them on every request.

 All possible use of identity APIs, including which provisioning models are available through the API, SHALL be recorded and disclosed as part of the trust agreement.
-Access to the identity API SHALL be time limited by the trust agreement.
-Access to the identity API SHOULD be limited to the duration of the federation transaction plus time necessary for synchronization of attributes, as discussed in Sec.
+Access to the identity API SHALL be time-limited by the trust agreement.
+Access to the identity API SHOULD be limited to the duration of the federation transaction plus the time necessary to synchronize attributes, as discussed in Sec.
 4.6.4.
 Since the time limitation is separate from the validity time window of the assertion and the lifetime of the authenticated session at the RP, access to an identity API by the RP without an associated valid assertion SHALL NOT be sufficient for the establishment of an authenticated session at the RP.

 A given identity API deployment is expected to be capable of providing attributes for all subscribers for whom the IdP can create assertions.
 However, when access to the identity API is granted within the context of a federation transaction, the attributes provided by an identity API SHALL be associated with only the single subscriber identified in the associated assertion.
 If the identity API is hosted by the IdP, the returned attributes SHALL include the subject identifier for the subscriber.
 This allows the RP to positively correlate the assertion’s subject to the returned attributes.
-Note that when access to an identity API is provided as part of pre-provisioning of RP subscriber accounts as discussed in Sec.
-4.6.3, the RP is usually granted blanket access to the identity API outside the context of the federation transaction and these requirements do not apply.
+When access to an identity API is provided as part of pre-provisioning RP subscriber accounts (see Sec.
+4.6.3), the RP is usually granted blanket access to the identity API outside of the context of the federation transaction, and these requirements do not apply.
 For pre-provisioning use cases, the privacy considerations SHALL be evaluated and recorded as part of the trust agreement.
-If the identity API is hosted externally, the requirements in Sec.
-3.11.3.1 apply.
+If the identity API is hosted externally from the IdP, the requirements in Sec.
+3.12.3.1 apply.

 External Identity APIs

-For example, an IdP could provide access to a subscriber’s medical license information as part of the federation process.
-Instead of the IdP asserting the license status directly, the IdP provides the RP access to a record for the subscriber at a medical licensure agency by providing a link to an API containing the record representing the subscriber as well as a credential allowing limited access to this API.
-The RP can then make a strong association between the current subscriber and the license record, even though the license record will likely use a different subject identifier and would otherwise be not correlatable by the RP.
-The trust agreement would list the medical licensure agency as an additional attribute provider to the IdP.
-The IdP remains responsible for providing this linked data.
+As the attributes returned by the external identity API are assumed to be independent of those returned directly from the IdP, the contents of the external Identity API MAY use different identifiers, formats, or schemas from those used by the IdP.
+In particular, an external identity API is not expected to use the same federated identifier as an IdP-hosted identity API.
+For example, an IdP could provide access to a subscriber’s medical license information.
+Instead of the IdP asserting the license status directly, the IdP provides the RP access to a record at a medical licensure agency that represents the subscriber.
+The federation protocol can enable this by allowing the IdP to provide a link to an API with the record that represents the subscriber as well as a credential that allows limited access to this API.
+The RP can then make a strong association between the subscriber and the medical license record, even though the license record will likely use a different identifier and would not otherwise be correlatable by the RP.
+The IdP remains responsible for providing this link to the RP.

 Assertion Protection

-Assertions SHALL include a set of protections to prevent attackers from manufacturing valid assertions or reusing captured assertions at disparate RPs.
-The protections required are dependent on the details of the use case being considered, and specific protections are listed here.
+Assertions SHALL include a set of protections to prevent attackers from manufacturing valid assertions or reusing captured assertions at different RPs.
+The required protections depend on the details of the use case being considered, and specific protections are listed in the following subsections.

 Assertion Identifier

 Assertions SHALL be sufficiently unique to permit unique identification by the target RP.
-Assertions MAY accomplish this by use of an embedded nonce, issuance timestamp, assertion identifier, or a combination of these or other techniques.
+Assertions MAY accomplish this by using an embedded nonce, issuance timestamp, assertion identifier, or a combination of these or other techniques.

 Signed Assertion

 Assertions SHALL be cryptographically signed by the issuer (IdP).
-The RP SHALL validate the digital signature or MAC of each such assertion based on the issuer’s key.
-This signature SHALL cover the entire assertion, including its identifier, issuer, audience, subject, and expiration.
+The RP SHALL validate the digital signature or MAC of each such assertion based on the issuer’s verification key.
+This signature SHALL cover the entire assertion, including its identifier, issuer, audience, subject, and time validity window.

 Encrypted Assertion

-When the entire assertion is encrypted, the encryption protects the contents of the assertion from being read by unintended parties, ensuring that only the targeted RP is able to process the assertion.
-While most assertion formats support encryption of the entire assertion, some assertion formats allow for only the PII portions of the assertion to be encrypted, providing selective disclosure of sensitive information to the RP without encrypting the entire assertion.
+While most assertion formats support encryption of the entire assertion, some assertion formats allow for only the personal information portions of the assertion to be encrypted, providing the selective disclosure of sensitive information to the RP without encrypting the entire assertion.
+When portions of the assertion are encrypted, only an RP that holds the necessary decryption key will be able to access the encrypted information in the assertion.

 Audience Restriction